jamesjoshuahill/jamesjoshuahill.github.io/_posts/2014-03-27-from-west-end-theatre-to-coding-everyday.md

 good foundation and showing me new ways to think.

 I feel like I've landed on my feet at [globaldev].
-The whole team has welcomed me and I'm especially thankful to some of the more senior developers--Paul Bowsher, Michael Mazour, Jason Lambert and Mat Sadler--for answering my questions carefully.
+The whole team has welcomed me and I'm especially thankful to some of the more senior developers&mdash;Paul Bowsher, Michael Mazour, Jason Lambert and Mat Sadler&mdash;for answering my questions carefully.

 Changing career was worth the hard work.
 I love facing the new challenges, playing with ideas and the environment of mutual respect.
-Oh, and the new toys...retina MacBooks are beautiful :o)
+Oh, and the new toys&hellip;retina MacBooks are beautiful :o)

 <iframe src="//www.slideshare.net/slideshow/embed_code/42636269" width="100%" height="455" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>